-The healthcare cost trend rate was 5.5% for 2021-2023 and 5.4% in 2024, gradually decreasing through 2075.
+The healthcare cost trend rate was 6.5% for 2022, 6.0% in 2023, and 5.5% in 2024-2025, gradually decreasing from 5.4 in 2026 to 3.9% in 2075.

 Actuarial Cost Method - Entry Age Normal

 The entry age normal actuarial cost method under which the actuarial present value of the projected benefits of each individual included in an actuarial valuation is allocated on a level basis over the earnings of the individual between entry age and assumed exit age.
 The actuarial present value of the projected benefits allocated to the valuation year is called the service cost.
 The portion of the actuarial present value of the projected benefits not provided for at the valuation date by the actuarial present value of future service costs is called the total OPEB liability.